vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 ![image](/assets/2025-01-12/020.png)

-The most important step is to give the registered app the required permissions.
+The most important step is to give the registered app the necessary permissions.
 The following screenshot shows a typical API permission. `Tasks` refers to the to-do items in Office, and `ReadWrite` refers to the permissions for reading and modifying the tasks.
 All potential permissions can be accessed through a tree of permissions that becomes visible when adding a new permission.

 Besides the Graph API permissions, which are the basis for the Office 365 data source in Peakboard, there are other permissions available, like access to Power BI.

 ![image](/assets/2025-01-12/030.png)

-The last thing we need to do is to allow "public client flows" during the authentication process.
-This is mandatory for any external desktop application like Peakboard Designer.
+The last thing we need to do is allow "public client flows" during the authentication process.
+This is mandatory for any external desktop applications like Peakboard Designer.

 ![image](/assets/2025-01-12/040.png)